Updated at 3 p.m. ET

 Republican Sen. Roy Blunt, a member of the intelligence committee, said the committee should talk to Flynn "very soon," raising the likelihood that the former national security adviser would be called to testify before senators.

-"I think everybody needs that investigation to happen," Blunt in an interview with KTRS radio, CNN reports.
-"And the Senate Intelligence Committee, again that I serve on, has been given the principle responsibility to look into this, and I think that we should look into it exhaustively so that at the end of this process, nobody wonders whether there was a stone left unturned, and shouldn't reach conclusions before you have the information that you need to have to make those conclusions."
+"I think everybody needs that investigation to happen," Blunt said in an interview with KTRS radio, CNN reports.
+"And the Senate Intelligence Committee, again that I serve on, has been given the principal responsibility to look into this, and I think that we should look into it exhaustively so that at the end of this process, nobody wonders whether there was a stone left unturned, and shouldn't reach conclusions before you have the information that you need to have to make those conclusions."